au-research/raid-metadata/rtd/docs/source/core/relatedObjects.rst

 **Definition**: the URI of the category schema used.

-**Requirement**: mandatory for each relatedObject.category.id supplied
+**Requirement**: mandatory for each relatedObject.category supplied

 **Occurrence**: 1